hemanth-nag/Quiz_MCQ_C_mini-project/README.md

 # Quiz_MCQ_C_mini-project
-MCQ based quiz with C programming using graphics.h module
+This is an MCQ based quiz with C programming using graphics.h module.
+Done as a mini project in 2nd semester B.Tech, PES University.
+I have added simple colorful graphics and sound for fun XD.

 # **C – Project Report**